RX-M/kubecon-eu-2019/step04/README.md

 ### 4. Deploy your containerized service

 Now that we have access and a namespace we can create a K8s deployment to startup some pods to run our service in.
-K8s pods package small sets of containers (one often enough) together to be deployed as a unit.
+K8s pods package small sets of containers together to be deployed as a unit.

 Here's what our k8s deployment will look like: